Israel warns public on bitcoin risks, mulls regulation

 | JERUSALEM

-JERUSALEM Israel said on Wednesday it was considering regulation of bitcoin and warned citizens that using such decentralized virtual currencies was risky.
+JERUSALEM Israel said on Wednesday it was considering regulation of bitcoin and warned citizens that using such decentralised virtual currencies was risky.

 As a crypto-currency, bitcoin is passed between two parties digitally and can be traded on exchanges for real-world currencies.
 Its value fluctuates according to user demand but it is not backed by any government or central bank.

-Supporters of bitcoin are drawn to its decentralized platform and say it is here to stay.
+Supporters of bitcoin are drawn to its decentralised platform and say it is here to stay.
 Detractors call it a bubble and expect it to be forgotten in a year or two.

 However, it has proved increasingly popular and governments and regulators around the world have been searching for the best way to respond.